Australian Student Visa

 I cannot get an appointment to sit an International English Language Testing System (IELTS) test, but my education provider is satisfied with my level of English.
 Can I get a visa?

-- No. Where an IELTS test is required (for Assessment Level 3-5 applicants), then you must sit the test before you make your student visa Australia application.
+- No. Where an IELTS test is required (for Assessment Level 3-5 applicants), then you must do the test before you make your student visa Australia application.
 This is a legislative requirement that cannot be waived.

 My passport is expiring soon.
 How do I transfer my valid student visa to my new passport?